Unified description of cuprate superconductors by fractionalized electrons emerging from integrated analyses of photoemission spectra and quasiparticle interference: Results

 On the other hand, since the one-component model, Eq.~(\ref{eq:H1c}), does not show the pseudogap, there is less tendency to invert the inequality (\ref{eq:drho_ineq}) above $e_7$.
 This results in a weak but positive sign above $e_7$ in Fig.~\ref{fig:L_sign_00-PP}(b) in contrast to Fig.~\ref{fig:L_sign_00-PP}(a).

-Although it is not straightforward to extract the sign of $L(\qq,\w)$ experimentally, it is still possible to extract a {\it relative sign} from the data taken at $\w$ and $-\w$ at the same $\qq$ (see Appendix \ref{ssec:method_qpi} for details).
+Although it is not straightforward to extract the sign of $L(\qq,\w)$ experimentally (as explained in the second paragraph of Appendix \ref{ssec:method_qpi}), it is still possible to extract a {\it relative sign} from the data taken at $\w$ and $-\w$ at the same $\qq$.
 Namely, we define